wptrainingteam/learn-wp-content/tutorials/wp-multisite-02-manage-a-network.md

 One of the first things that you might want to do is create a sub-site.
 To do this, go to the Sites page, and click the "Add New" button.
 You'll be asked to enter the site address (either a subdomain or a subdirectory), the site title, site language, and the site admin email address.
 If you use an email address of an already existing user, that user will be added as the site admin.
 Otherwise a new user will be created, and made admin of the new site

+Once the site is created, you can edit the site by clicking on the Edit button in the Sites list.

+The Info tab manages the site address, shows when the site was registered and last updated, and manages the site attributes

+The Users tab allows you to add existing users to the site, or add new users to the site.

+The Themes tab allows you to activate a theme for the site.
+The themes available here are the themes that are not activated for the entire network.
+This means you can have specific themes only available for specific sites on the network.

+The Settings tab contains all the rest of the site settings that you can manage.

 ### Assign a TLD to a site

 It is also possible to set a top-level or apex domain for a site on the network.
 This is useful if you or the site admin wants to use a different domain for a site on the network.